-The checkmark in a webhook Status column on the main Webhooks page allows you to quickly view and change which webhooks are currently enabled or disabled.
-A green checkmark means that the webhook is enabled to run, while the grey checkmark means that the webhook is disabled and will therefore not trigger.
+The check mark in a webhook Status column on the main Webhooks page allows you to quickly view and change which webhooks are currently enabled or disabled.
+A green checkmark means that the webhook is enabled to run, while the gray checkmark means that the webhook is disabled and will therefore not trigger.

 Webhooks and Audit Trail

-If the Audit Trail app is active on your platform, you can activate the tracking of the following actions related to webhooks in your Audit Trail reports:
+With the Audit Trail functionality, you can track the following actions related to webhooks in your Audit Trail reports: